Philip C. Jessup International Law Moot Court Competition

 The CCIL has a long-standing association with the Canadian round of the Philip C. Jessup International Law Moot Court Competition.
 The Canadian Division has been hosted by one of the Canadian law schools in the winter every year since 1973.
 The International Round of the Jessup, the White & Case Jessup Cup, is organized by the International Law Students Association.

-Congratulations to all the students on their hard work.
+Congratulations to all the competitors for their hard work.